madpiano/2019-432/README.md

 ## When and Where?

 - Our first class will be 2019-01-22 (Tuesday) from 1 PM until 2:15 PM, in Room E321-323 in the Robbins building at the School of Medicine.
-(Dr. Love is away 2019-01-14 through 2019-01-18, so we will not have class until the 22nd).
+    - Dr. Love is away 2019-01-14 through 2019-01-18, so we will not have class until January 22nd.
 - Subsequent classes meet as listed on the [Course Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md).

 ## Key Links

 - The [Course Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md) is the final word for all deadlines and provides links for all deliverables
-- The Course Syllabus (should be posted 2019-01-11).
+- The Course Syllabus (coming soon).
     - The list of topics currently planned for coverage is specified in the [Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md).
-- Dr. Love's Course Notes (coming in January 2019)
+- Dr. Love's Course Notes (coming soon).
     - This is the principal textbook for the course, and will be updated through the semester as needed.
-- Materials for each class appear on the Slides page (coming in January 2019)
+- Materials for each class appear on the Slides page (coming soon).
-- Data and Code for the course appear on the Data page (coming in January 2019)
+- Data and Code for the course appear on the Data page (coming soon).
+- Supplemental Texts and Related Resources appear on the References page (coming soon).
 - Deliverables
-    - Course Project information (coming in January 2019)
+    - Course Project information (coming soon).
-    - Homework Assignments (coming in January 2019)
+    - Homework Assignments (coming soon).
-    - Quizzes (coming in January 2019)
+    - Quizzes (coming soon).

+## What Should I do before the First Class?

+Welcome back those of you who took 431 with Dr. Love this past Fall.
+If you're newly joining us, welcome!
+To get a jump on things, prior to our first meeting on 2019-01-22, we encourage you to:

+1. Complete the necessary software updates described below.
+2. Please read Karl W. Broman and Kara H. Woo's paper "[Data Organization in Spreadsheets](https://doi.org/10.1080/00031305.2017.1375989)" published in a special edition of *The American Statistician* dedicated to Data Science in 2018.
+The PDF for this paper is also available on our References page.
+3. Obtain (and read) Jeff Leek's short book "[How to be a Modern Scientist](https://leanpub.com/modernscientist)" (recommended price $10).
+We will expect you to have finished the book by mid-February.

 ## Software